-Furthermore, the majority of these referral leads actually want to work with agents, and not just want to use them to gather information.
+Furthermore, most of these referral leads want to work with agents, not just want to use them to gather information.

 As with the other providers above, the referral fee (in this case, 25% of the total gross commission) is due at closing, and nothing else has to be paid upfront.

-AgentHarvest works only with three agents per geographic area, and the referrals are all sent to these agents at the same time once generated.
+AgentHarvest works only with three agents per geographic area, and the referrals are all sent to these agents simultaneously once generated.

 Besides listing referrals, the company can also provide you with residential lease referrals at a reduced referral fee of 15%.

-Clever is one of the providers that has quite an interesting fee structure that differs a bit from that of the others.
+Clever is one of the providers with quite an interesting fee structure that differs a bit from the others.